Gerhard Schöpfel: Luftwaffe staff positions

 He returned to a combat command on 1 May 1944, briefly joining the staff of III.
 Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing) for a month.
 This was based in Germany on Reich Defense, and he mentored the newly promoted Gruppenkommandeur Siegfried Schnell who had previously commanded 9./JG 2 alongside Schöpfel on the Channel Front.
 Then, ion 15 June 1944, he was appointed Geschwaderkommodore of the newly formed Jagdgeschwader 4 (JG 4—4th Fighter Wing), taking over command from Major Walther Dahl who was transferred.
 JG 4 at the time was based at Ansbach.
 The Geschwader had been formed from Jagdgeschwader z.b.V. as a special purpose unit which was fighting in Defense of the Reich.
 On 6 August, Schöpfel was shot down in aerial combat with North American P-51 Mustang fighters near Schwerin flying a Bf 109 G-6 (Werknummer 440728—factory number).
 Forced to bail out, his injuries were serious enough that he had to give up his command on 6 August to Oberstleutnant Gerhard Michalski.

 In October 1944 Schöpfel was appointed to the newly created role of Jagdfliegerführer Ungarn (Fighter Leader Hungary).
 In February 1945 he commanded the Luftkriegsschule 2 (training school) at Gatow.
-On 10 April he was appointed the final Geschwaderkommodore of Jagdgeschwader 6 (JG 6—6th Fighter Wing) based in northern Czechoslovakia.
+On 10 April, he was appointed the last Geschwaderkommodore of Jagdgeschwader 6 (JG 6—6th Fighter Wing) based in northern Czechoslovakia.

 After serving on the Eastern Front for approximately one month, Schöpfel was captured by Soviet forces, and was interned for four and a half years in the Soviet Union.
 He returned to Germany upon his release in December 1949.